-This board review course provided attendees with a learning experience designed to prepare for the Hospice and Palliative Medicine certification examination.
+This board review course will provide attendees with a learning experience designed to prepare for the Hospice and Palliative Medicine certification examination.
 Learners will be provided high-yield information targeted towards board relevant material.
-The course included didactic presentations infused with exam-type questions via audience response system and tips on test taking strategies.
+The course will include didactic presentations infused with exam-type questions via audience response system and tips on test taking strategies.

 - Physicians preparing for the Hospice and Palliative Medicine subspecialty certification board exam (ABMS/AOA) for the first time

 - Physicians maintaining their certification along, and

 - Advanced practice clinicians seeking the most current clinical education in the field

 Upon completion of this course, participants will be able to:

 - Review core topics in hospice and palliative medicine through discussion of common and not-so-common clinical problems.